tcrurav/bluecity/README.md

 ## Repo news

+* August 31st:
+    - Tiburcio edit README.md to add the section "Installation instructions if you want to deploy the project with Openshift"
+    - Tiburcio uses wait-for-it.sh script to improve docker-compose.yml file.
 * August 25th:
     - Tiburcio starts to create tests with jest + enzyme for the project.
     - Tiburcio fixes some problems with Authentication and adds MyAccount component to test it.